-Advances in electronic health records (EHRs) can improve quality, safety, and efficiency of health care.
+Advances in electronic health records (EHRs) can reduce clinician burden and improve the quality, safety, and efficiency of healthcare.
 Federal incentives have stimulated the adoption of EHRs and stages of “meaningful use” (MU) implementation have been established.
-As EHRs become even more prevalent, measuring acceptability to users and impact on clinical workflow is increasingly important.
-Early reports from hospitals and governing bodies experienced with Stage 1 MU implementation have called for external evaluation of MU criteria before implementing future stages.
+As EHRs have become prevalent, measuring the impact on clinical workflow is increasingly important.
+Early reports from hospitals and governing bodies experienced with Stage 1 MU implementation called for external evaluation of MU criteria before implementing future stages.

-- To investigate patterns of clinicians’ use of an EHR within the ED with specific emphasis on clinical workflow and decisionmaking while the organization is seeking to comply with Stage 2 MU criteria.
+- To investigate patterns of clinicians’ use of EHRs within the ED workflow with specific emphasis on information-seeking behaviors, team interactions, and clinical decision making, while the organization is addressing Stages 1 and 2 of MU criteria requirements.

-- To evaluate how a set of five clinical quality and efficiency metrics change during the course of Stage 2 implementation and to trace the contribution of the changes in the metrics to the aspects of clinical workflow.
+- To evaluate the changes in a set of four clinical quality and efficiency metrics both prior to and post MU implementations for Stages 1 and 2, and trace the potential contribution of the changes in the metrics to the aspects of clinical workflow identified in Aim 1.